In This Article

-Although producing powdery notes, the tonka bean is used in perfumery in perfumes as well oriental feminine, amber or flowery as masculine in fern or woody notes.
+Though it produces powdery notes, the tonka bean is used in perfumery for both feminine oriental, amber, or floral scents, as well as masculine fern or woody notes.

 A Love Affair Between Guerlain Perfumes and the Tonka Bean

 One of the very first perfumes to use the tonka bean was Jicky by Guerlain.
 The precious bean is also part of the original composition of the famous Guerlinade, created in the 19th century.
 With Jicky, Aimé Guerlain dared to challenge the women of 1889 by offering a new fragrance with relatively classic aromatic citrus top notes, while introducing heart notes of vanilla and tonka bean for added spice and curves.
 Unfortunately, women were not as captivated by this scent, while men were enthralled by this alluring perfume!

 Fun Fact: The name "tonka bean" is derived from the Galibi Carib language, spoken by the indigenous people of French Guiana.
 It is called "tonquin" or "tonguin" in their native tongue.

 In 1912, Guerlain tried again to use its precious tonka bean to create L'Heure Bleue, which this time became a significant success and remains one of the brand's most emblematic creations.
 With this floral-spicy composition, Guerlain offered a unique amber fluffy note that revolved around the power and sweetness of vanilla and tonka bean, providing a bouquet of iris and violet flowers for those who love bold, beautiful floral scents.